melanielaporte/GlucoTrack/README.md

 ## Project Overview
 GlucoTrack is a personalized health data dashboard designed for individuals managing chronic conditions, such as diabetes.
 The dashboard provides real-time glucose trends, daily summaries, and actionable insights to help users make informed decisions about their health.

+## Goal
+To create a user-centric dashboard that simplifies health data and empowers users to take control of their health.

 ## Features
 - Interactive visualizations of glucose data over time (24 hours, 7 days, etc.).
 - Daily summaries highlighting key health metrics and trends.